YulunTsai/Portfolio/README.md

 ## Portfolio

 Hi!
 I’m Yu-Lun Tsai, a graduate student in Business Analytics at Baruch College (CUNY), with a concentration in Data Analytics.
 With a background in marketing and a strong analytical mindset, I’m passionate about transforming raw data into actionable business insights.
-I am actively seeking roles in data analytics or business analysis where I can apply statistical thinking, build data pipelines, and craft compelling data stories to support strategic decision-making.
+I am actively seeking roles in data analytics or business analysis where I can apply statistical thinking, build data pipelines, and craft data stories telling to support strategic decision-making.

 🔧 Tools & Skills